How Can We Help?

 Before We Meet

-Click here to join your Teams workspace.
-It is important that you complete your signup immediately since all of our course communication will be via Teams and I will not use email for our course communication in the future.
+Click here to visit our Teams workspace.
+It is important that you visit immediately since all of our course communication will be via Teams and I will not use email for our course communication in the future.

 Managers face a variety of legal challenges that can both help and hinder success.
 This course examines several advanced topics in the legal environment that will provide a foundation that will equip students to recognize the legal challenges they will encounter as managers.
-We will focus on current issues related to antitrust law during the first part of the course.
-We will then review the history of SCOTUS and then several of the cases decided during the 2020/2021 SCOTUS term.
+We will focus on current issues related to voting rights and election law during the first part of the course.
+We will then review several of the cases decided during the 2021/2022 SCOTUS term.
 Those cases will examine issues touching on constitutional law, privacy, environmental protection, establishment and free exercise clauses and second amendment, among others.
 While we will not turn students into lawyers, we will develop the legal knowledge and analytical skills that guide entrepreneurs in a complicated legal environment.

 What Should You Expect?